dyninst/dyninst/docs/stackwalk/public/walker.h.rst

       Returns in ``frame`` the top of the stack for thread ``thread``.

       If ``thread`` is omitted, then a default thread is chosen.
-When doing a third-party walk, the default thread is the process’ initial thread.
+When doing a third-party walk, the default thread is the process' initial thread.
 For a first-party walk, the thread that called this function is used.

       Returns ``false`` on error.